jianlin-cheng/DProQA/README.md

-# DProQ: A Gated-Graph Transformer for Protein Complex Structure Assessment
+# DProQA: A Gated-Graph Transformer for Protein Complex Structure Assessment

-[DProQ](https://www.biorxiv.org/content/early/2022/05/20/2022.05.19.492741), is a Gated-Graph Transformer model for end-to-end protein complex structure's quality evaluation.
-DProQ achieves significant speed-ups and better quality compared to current baseline method.
+[DProQA](https://www.biorxiv.org/content/early/2022/05/20/2022.05.19.492741), is a Gated-Graph Transformer model for end-to-end protein complex structure's quality evaluation.
+DProQA achieves significant speed-ups and better quality compared to current baseline method.
 If you have any questions or suggestions, please contact us by  <xcbh6@umsystem.edu>
 .
 We are happy to help!